 - Add tomatoes, olives, roasted leeks and onions to the wheat berries and toss with enough dressing to coat.
 You’ll likely have leftover dressing.

-- Serves 4 generously.
+- Serves 4 generously (as original recipe is written).
 Cover and refrigerate to keep for up to several days.
 The longer it sits and marinates, the more intense the flavor becomes.

 - Additional garnishes might include hummus, pine nuts, parsley and pita chips.